 Each time you’re tempted to make a purchase, stop to think about whether this is a need or a want.
 There isn’t anything wrong, per se, with buying things you want, but it can be quite helpful to practice distinguishing between wants and needs and then doing a gut check before making a buying decision.
 To help avoid feeling overwhelmed from too much frugality, carefully plan rewards that fit within your budget.

 As part of your plan to improve your spending and saving habits, you may be looking for the right account to help you track your money.
-SoFi Money may be a good option for you.
-SoFi Money is a cash management account where you can spend, save, and earn all in one place.
+SoFi Checking and Savings may be a good option for you.
+SoFi Checking and Savings is an online bank account where you can spend, save, and earn all in one place.

 You can keep tabs on your spending within your dashboard in the SoFi app so you always know where you stand.
 You can open an account in just 60 seconds (seriously!).
 Plus, you’ll have access to mobile transfers, photo check deposits, and more—making it easier to save and otherwise manage your finances.